WestDRI/slides/content/help/_index.md

 It is forth the effort.

-[Here](https://stackoverflow.com/help/how-to-ask) is the Stack Overflow documentation on how to ask a good question.
+{{<a "https://stackoverflow.com/help/how-to-ask" "Here">}} is the Stack Overflow documentation on how to ask a good question.

 ---